luisliz/streak-calendar/README.md

 # Streak Calendar

-Streak Calendar is an open source productivity tool for habit tracking, task timing, and progress visualization.
-Supporting multiple calendars and habits, it offers a customizable approach to personal growth, with a GitHub-style activity grid to track achievements over time.
+Streak Calendar is an open-source productivity tool for habit tracking, task timing, and progress visualization.
+It supports multiple calendars and habits, featuring GitHub-style activity grids for tracking achievements.

-Currently in its experimental/alpha stage, this project is solely developed by me.
-Feedback, contributions, and support are welcome to help improve and refine it.
+The project is in its experimental/alpha stage and may experience disruptions due to ongoing feature development.
+I’ll do my best to ensure stability, but users are encouraged to use the temporarily available import/export feature to back up their calendars, habits, and completion history manually.

-With an MIT license, Streak Calendar is free to use and adapt.
-Hosting and premium services from Convex and Clerk may introduce costs, so I plan to add an affordable pricing model via Stripe.
-Users can also fork and self-host the project for full access to all features.
+Licensed under MIT, Streak Calendar is free to use and adapt.
+Hosting and premium services from Convex and Clerk may incur costs, so an affordable pricing model via Stripe is planned.
+Users can fork and self-host for full access.

 |                   Desktop                    |                       Mobile                       |
 | :------------------------------------------: | :------------------------------------------------: |